-Check here if the Lead Agency has official representation and a decision-making role in the State Advisory Council or similar coordinating body.
+☐ Check here if the Lead Agency has official representation and a decision-making role in the State Advisory Council or similar coordinating body.

-The State Early Childhood Development Coordinating Council (SECDCC) is the District's State Advisory Council.
-The Office of the State Superintendent of Education (OSSE) convenes the SECDCC bi-monthly.
+The SECDCC is the District's State Advisory Council.
+OSSE convenes the SECDCC bimonthly.
 The State Superintendent of Education co-chairs the SECDCC and the CCDF Administrator is a member of the Council, as is the Director of the Head Start State Collaboration Office, which is also located within the Lead Agency.
 The functions of the SECDCC include the following: assist in the planning and development of a comprehensive early childhood education system that serves children from birth to 8 years of age; improve school readiness; and comply with the Improving Head Start for School Readiness Act of 2007.
 The vision of the SECDCC is that "All young children and families in the District of Columbia receive the necessary supports and services from birth to age eight to be ready to learn and develop successfully."
 The mission of the SECDCC is to "Support and advocate for policies and practices to ensure a comprehensive early childhood education and development system for infants, toddlers and young children by improving collaboration and coordination among agencies and community partners in the District of Columbia, in order for all children and families to thrive."

-During the FY2022-24 CCDF State Plan period, the SECDCC will continue to play a crucial role in the District's efforts to ensure a comprehensive early childhood education and development system for infants, toddlers and young children and improve collaboration and coordination among agencies and community partners in the District of Columbia.
-Key anticipated activities during the FY2022-24 CCDF State Plan will include:
+During the FY2022-24 CCDF Plan period, the SECDCC will continue to play a crucial role in the District's efforts to ensure a comprehensive early childhood education and development system for infants, toddlers and young children and improve collaboration and coordination among agencies and community partners in the District of Columbia.
+Key anticipated activities during the FY2022-24 CCDF Plan include:

-- Providing input for and reviewing the outcomes of the District's implementation of American Recovery Plan Child Care Stabilization Grants. - Reviewing and providing input on policies and practices to support child development facilities during recovery from the public health emergency. - Sharing information on and lessons learned from the efforts of schools, local education agencies (LEAs), community-based organizations and OSSE divisions to assess and respond to the impacts of the public health emergency on young children's learning and development. - Reviewing available data and information on children's developmental outcomes following the public health emergency. - Reviewing data from the 2020 Census on children ages birth to 8 in the District and their families and discussing implications of this data for efforts to improve the access to, quality, and outcomes of services delivered by the District's comprehensive early childhood system.
+- Providing input for and reviewing the outcomes of the District's implementation of American Recovery Plan Child Care Stabilization Grants. - Reviewing and providing input on policies and practices to support child development facilities during recovery from the public health emergency. - Sharing information on and lessons learned from the efforts of schools, local education agencies (LEAs), CBOs and OSSE divisions to assess and respond to the impacts of the public health emergency on young children's learning and development. - Reviewing available data and information on children's developmental outcomes following the public health emergency. - Reviewing data from the 2020 Census on children ages birth to 8 in the District and their families and discussing implications of this data for efforts to improve the access to, quality and outcomes of services delivered by the District's comprehensive early childhood system.

-- Discussing strategies to support the District's early childhood workforce. - Considering the impact of legislative and budget updates from the Council of the District of Columbia. - Reviewing and providing input on any proposed regulatory changes and their implementation. - iii.
+- Discussing strategies to support the District's early childhood workforce. - Considering the impact of legislative and budget updates from the DC Council. - Reviewing and providing input on any proposed regulatory changes and their implementation. - iii.
 Indian tribe(s) and/or tribal organization(s), at the option of individual tribes.
 Describe the coordination goals, processes, and results, including which tribe(s) was (were) consulted: N/A-Check here if there are no Indian tribes and/or tribal organizations in the state. - iv.
 State/territory agency (ies) responsible for programs for children with special needs, including early intervention programs authorized under the Individuals with Disabilities Education Act (Part C for infants and toddlers and Part B, Section 619 for preschool).
-Describe the coordination goals, processes, and results:
+Describe the coordination goals, processes, and results:.

-Part C for infants and toddlers and Part B 619 are administered through the Office of the State Superintendent of Education's (OSSE) Division of Early Learning.
+Part C for infants and toddlers and Part B 619 are administered through OSSE's DEL.
 The Part C State Coordinator, the local Part C Director and the Part B 619 Coordinator meet regularly with the CCDF administrator and actively participate in the work of the SECDCC committees.
-Part C Early intervention services are delivered using the Natural Learning Environment Practices (NLEP) framework.
+Part C Early Intervention services are delivered using the Natural Learning Environment Practices (NLEP) framework.